akifai/Braskit/README.md

 # Braskit

-Lightweight imageboard script written in PHP with a PostgreSQL backend.
+Braskit is an imageboard script written in PHP with a PostgreSQL storage backend.
+It attempts to do right where other imageboards fail.

-**Do not use this software.
-It is still in early beta and is not yet ready for production use.
-Contributors are welcome.**
+**This software is in an early development phase and is not suitable for running on live, public sites yet.**

 ## Requirements

-* Some webserver
+* Some web server
-* PHP >= 5.3
+* PHP >= 5.3.7
 * PostgreSQL >= 9.2
-* GD (library) or Imagemagick (CLI/library)
+* [PHP GD][php-gd] or [Imagemagick][imagemagick]'s `convert` utility for
+  thumbnailing

+Debian 6 includes PHP 5.3.3 which does not meet the requirements.
+You can either use [Dotdeb][dotdeb] repositories or suck it up and upgrade to Wheezy.

+Both Debian 6 & 7 fail to meet the version requirement for PostgreSQL.
+Luckily, [official PostgreSQL packages][debian-postgres] for Debian are available.

-MySQL will not work.
+And no, MySQL will not work.
 Period.
 Don't even try.

-## Project goal

-Create a scalable, extendable and easily configurable imageboard script which is capable of powering multiple high-traffic imageboard sites on a single server.

 ## Contributing